-Photomyne is happy to offer a smart scanner app for digitizing and saving your old camera film negatives - using nothing but your iPhone.
+Photomyne is happy to offer a smart scanner app for digitizing and saving your old camera film negatives - using nothing but your smartphone.
 FilmBox makes it easy to view, capture, and save analog film negatives.

 ❣️ Tips for best scanning results

-With the help of a light source, FilmBox turns your iPhone's camera into a smart film reader.
+With the help of a light source, FilmBox turns your phone's camera into a smart film reader.
 It then inverts the negative colors into positive and enhances the image, resulting in a bright and beautiful photograph waiting to be revealed.
 With a push of a button, you can then capture the image which is then saved as a digital photo in the app.

 The app itself is rather simple to use, but we'd like you to consider the following tips to achieve the best possible scanning results.

 Tip #1: Use a dark or low-lit room

 Since the app requires scanning film strips against a backlight source, it's best to ensure the room itself is dark or low-lit, with the backlight being the only light source in the room.
 This is to avoid glares and reflections in your scans.
 So turn off the lights :)

 The app's scanner requires a backlight source that will light up the actual image in the film you're scanning.
 You can easily open a white screen on a tablet or computer, or use the photomyne.com/backlight link provided in the app.
 Make sure the device you set up the backlight on is set to the highest brightness setting possible.

 Tip #3: Start scanning in front of the light

 Once you have the backlight source set up, grab a film strip and hold it (steady) in front of the light.
 We recommend holding the strip vertically while ensuring the strip's holes (perforated border) are included in your scanning screen.